IT Management Overview

 - Apply effective critical thinking, problem solving, and decision-making skills to business challenges.

 - Demonstrate the ability to create effective plans that maximize business results.

 - Apply ethical behavior, professional standards, and social responsibility in the practice of business.

-The IT Management program field focuses on:
+The IT Management concentration includes:

 - Advanced courses in information technology communication, networking, and cloud computing

-- Technology optimization for operations
+- Technology for operations and

-- Management of information technology projects
+- Manage information technology projects

 - Program Guide